m7a/bp-kbdcheck/README.md

  * All characters are first released before the next one is pressed.
    Hence times (1) and (3) match.
- * Note the large times between the individual key presses which are well above 100ms.
+ * there are large times between the individual key presses which (well above 100ms).
- * Observe that the PRESS message precedes the DOWNUP message for the same key.
+ * the PRESS message precedes the DOWNUP message for the same key.

 ## Fast Typing (Razer Huntsman)